luckhiem/amazon-automation/README.md

 │   ├── enity                        // folder includes file define entity model project │   ├── pages
-│   │   ├──login                     // folder contains page object for using automate authentication page │   |── test_scripts                 // folder includes test script for web automation │   |── utils                        // folder includes common funcions/ultilities that can used in all project │   |── config.js                    // file includes all config that can used in the project │   |── environment.json             // file includes the information to using for this project (domain, admin...)
+│   │   ├──login                     // folder contains page object for using automate authentication page │   |── test_flows                   // folder includes test flows for web automation │   |── test_scripts                 // folder includes test script for web automation
+│   |── EnvConfig.json               // file includes the information to using for this project (domain, admin...)
-│── package.json                     // file to manage all dependencies to using in this project │── test-web.conf.js                 // config file to execute test in web │── test-ci.conf.js                  // config file to execute test in CI
+│── package.json                     // file to manage all dependencies to using in this project │── wdio.conf.js                     // config file to execute test in web
 ```